bitfactory-software/developer-blog/docs/on_the_dark_side_of_type_erasure.md

     return 0;
 }
 ```
-[see it on compiler explorer]: https://en.wikipedia.org/wiki/Expression_problem
+[see it on compiler explorer]: TODO

+We see here:

 Some objects are constructed in "main".

 Their addresses are add to a vector with elememnts of type pro::proxy<drawable>.

-This is the "type eraser".
+This is the *type eraser*.

 The magic happens then inside of the algorithm.

-The "type erasure run time dispatch", provided by proxy, takes care, that the corresponding function of the concrete object is executed.
+The *type erasure run time dispatch*, provided by *proxy*, calls the corresponding function of the concrete object.

 Wes see, that
-- the implementation of the interface ("drawable") used by the algorithm is not tied to the implementation of the conrete type ("circle", "spare", .. ),
+- the implementation of the interface (*drawable*) used by the algorithm is not tied to the implementation of the conrete type (*circle*, *spare*, .. ),

 and